lsbardel/django-amazoncloud/README.rst

 Instances
 ---------------
- * Full management of your instances: start, stop, reboot, terminate.
+Full management of your instances: start, stop, reboot, terminate.
+Create a new AMI from a running instance, implemented as an action in the Instances list.

- * You can also create a new AMI from a running instance, implemented as an action in the Instances list.
+ If the running image is mounted on EBS,
- * **Image Resizing** If the type of instance is mounted on EBS, you can specify a different image size. in this way you can create new EBS images of different sizes.
+**Image Resizing**.
+If the type of instance is mounted on EBS, you can specify a different image size.
+In this way you can create new EBS images of different sizes.

 Security
 -----------